NeelBhatt/Docs-1/aspnet/aspnetcore/client-side/using-gulp.md

 The ASP.NET Core Web Application project template is used to help you get started designing and coding a new Web application in Visual Studio.
 It contains default functionality to demonstrate many aspects of ASP.NET.
 The template also includes Node Package Manager ([npm](https://www.npmjs.com/)) and Gulp, making it easier to add bundling and minification to a project.

+> [!NOTE]
-Note: You don't need the ASP.NET Core Web Application project template or Visual Studio to implement bundling and minification.
+> You don't need the ASP.NET Core Web Application project template or Visual Studio to implement bundling and minification.
 For example, create an ASP.NET project using Yeoman, push it to GitHub, clone it on a Mac, and then bundle and minify the project.

 When you create a new web project using ASP.NET Core Web Application template, Visual Studio includes the [Gulp.js npm package](https://www.npmjs.com/package/gulp), the *gulpfile.js* file, and a set of Gulp dependencies.
 The npm package contains all the prerequisites for running Gulp tasks in your Visual Studio project.
 The provided *gulpfile.js* file defines a set of Gulp tasks which can be run from the **Task Runner Explorer** window in Visual Studio.
 The `devDependencies` section of the *package.json* file specifies the development-time dependencies to install.
 These dependencies are not deployed with the application.
 You can add new packages to `devDependencies` and save the file: